connecttarun/connecttarun/README.md

 - 🌱 I’m currently learning python, angular and some nlp
 - 💞️ I’m looking to collaborate and build better models on kaggle and participate in some competitions as well as build something that runs end to end and is useful.
 - 📫 How to reach me ...gettarun20@gmail.com is pretty responsive.
-I would put my phone number but I thing for global collaboration , mails are quite good if used properly.
+I would put my phone number but I think for global collaboration , mails are quite good if used properly.

 <!---